OfficeDev/Teams-app-cicd-guide/doc/alternativesolution.md

 You can set up a CI/CD pipeline for Teams apps created with the Teams Toolkit using your preferred method.

 ## Custom Deployment Method
-The most convenient way to deploy teams app to Azure is using [teamsapp CLI](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/teams-toolkit-cli?pivots=version-three)'s `teamspp deploy` command. owever, if you're unable to leverage the Teams App CLI within your pipeline, you can create a custom deployment process tailored to your needs.
+The most convenient way to deploy teams app to Azure is using [teamsapp CLI](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/teams-toolkit-cli?pivots=version-three)'s `teamspp deploy` command.
+However, if you're unable to leverage the Teams App CLI within your pipeline, you can create a custom deployment process tailored to your needs.

 The `teamsapp deploy` command executes the actions in teamsapp.yml's "deploy" stage.
 Most of the "deploy" stages consists of "build" and "deploy" actions.
 To create a custom deployment method, you need to rewrite these actions according to your requirements and preferences.